bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 Non-Adaptive Mirror Field
 -------------------------

-A **mirror Field** is a square grid that contains randomly placed diagonal mirrors.
+A **mirror field** is a square grid that contains randomly placed diagonal mirrors.
 Characters that can be encrypted are placed around the perimeter of the mirror field.
 Encryption occurres by standing on the character you wish to encrypt and looking straight in to the mirror field.
 The mirrors will reflect back the encrypted character.

+Mirror Field Example:

 ```
                 A B C D E